scality/metalk8s/docs/installation/bootstrap.rst

    metalk8s-monitoring   prometheus-prometheus-operator-prometheus-0               0/3     Pending   0          5m50s   <none>           <none>      <none>           <none>
    metalk8s-ui           metalk8s-ui-6f74ff4bc-fgk86                               1/1     Running   0          6m4s    10.233.220.139   bootstrap   <none>           <none>

-- From the console output above, :term:`Prometheus` and :term:`Alertmanager`
+- From the console output above, :term:`Prometheus`, :term:`Alertmanager` and
-  pods are in a ``Pending`` state because their respective persistent storage volumes need to be provisioned.
-To provision these persistent storage volumes, follow :ref:`this procedure <Provision Prometheus storage>`.
+  :term:`Loki` pods are in a ``Pending`` state because their respective persistent storage volumes need to be provisioned.
+To provision these persistent storage volumes, follow
+  :ref:`this procedure <Provision Storage for Services>`.

 - Check that you can access the MetalK8s GUI after the :ref:`installation <Bootstrap installation>` is completed by following